 Rhodes is known as the Island of the Knights and capital of the Dodecanese.
 It's an island which is ideal not only for those who want to relax but also for those looking for an action-packed adventure!
 With its bright green hills, rich green valleys and uninterrupted line of golden beaches, Rhodes is truly a blessed place.
 Add in the island’s special blend of cosmopolitan and traditional, and numerous cultural and archaeological sites and you’ve got the perfect place to explore.

-After the orientation we'll make our way to one of our favorite local restaurants for an amazing welcome dinner.
+All this walking will work up an appetite, so after the tour we'll make our way to one of our favorite local restaurants for an amazing welcome dinner.
 Like most European countries, food in Greece is so much more than sustenance...it's about culture, comfort, family, and life itself.
 Greece's culinary traditions have evolved over literally thousands of years, with influences from diverse cultures all over the Mediterranean.
 Many traditional Greek dishes such as moussaka and tzatziki in fact have Turkish, Persian and Arabic roots.
 From some of the best lamb dishes on earth to dishes featuring eggplant, tomatoes, lemon, cheese, herbs, honey, and of course olive oil...Greek cuisine has something to please every palate.
 Vegetarians need not feel left out, as Greeks are masters of meatless dishes as well.
 Depending on what the local fisherman have netted, seafood will find its way onto your table as well.
 And of course a true Greek salad of fresh tomatoes, peppers, cucumbers, onions, and olives topped with a slab of feta is a small piece of heaven!
 It's best to wash all of this wonderful food down with some of the local Greek wines or beers.

 And to finish off the meal you'll find their desserts are excellent, with flaky phyllo pastry and ice creams, yogurt and nuts in evidence.
 And of course no conversation about Greek cuisine would be complete without mentioning their excellent wines.
 Although not as famous for export as their neighbors to the west (Italy and France), Greece has had a thriving wine industry for over 6500 years!
 Their wines, both red and white varieties, are known for their value and easy-going drinkability.
 Just the thing to sip as you relax at a simple seaside taverna.

-After dinner you're free to explore and find you're own little restaurant, visit a taverna, or simply return to your hotel to enjoy a glass of wine under the night stars.
+After dinner you're free to explore the town (Rhodes town is magical at night), visit a taverna, or simply return to your hotel to enjoy a glass of wine under the night stars.

-Today's hike is rated EASY with a total distance of 4 miles, hiking time of 3-4 hours, an elevation gain of 1654 feet, and the same 1654 of elevation loss.
-The hike starts at an altitude of 794 feet and tops out at 2448 feet.
-You will probably add a couple more miles with the afternoon Rhodes Town walking tour, but no appreciable elevation gain or loss.
+Today's hike is rated EASY with a total distance of 4.1 miles, hiking time of 2-3 hours, an elevation gain of 715 feet, and 725 feet of elevation loss.
+The hike starts at an altitude of 20 feet and tops out at 381 feet.
+The trail surface is mostly sandy and rocky.

 Day 3 - Akramitis Mountain Hike